alinakazzaa/SQ-handbook/README.md

 - [x] [Clarity](https://github.com/alinakazzaa/SQ-handbook/pull/2/files)

-Code uses a formatter, therefore is easy to read.
+Code is well-formatted, therefore is easy to read.
 All functionality is split into single methods with one specific functionality, which is easy to navigate, re-use and change in the future.

 - [x] [Less is more & duplication](https://github.com/alinakazzaa/SQ-handbook/pull/7/files)

-Here I have left negative feedback, poiting out that code duplication is poor practice and repeating code should be put into a reusable function.
-In this case, code should be refactored and submitted again for review.
+Here I have left negative feedback, pointing out that code duplication is poor practice and repeating code should be put into a reusable function.
+In this case, code should be refactored and submitted again for the review.

 - [x] [Testing](https://github.com/alinakazzaa/SQ-handbook/pull/7/files)

-Here the test cases a using randomly generated data (instead of writing more code to hardcode values), therefore it is impossible to use an assert value not knowing the outcome of the randonly generated numbers.
-However, for better practices it is better to have a legitimate hardcoded value that is sure to compare easily with the tested function outcome.
+Here the test cases use randomly generated data (instead of writing more code to hardcode values), therefore it is impossible to compare an asserted value not knowing the outcome of the randomly generated numbers.
+However, for better practices, it is better to have a legitimate hardcoded value that is sure to compare easily with the tested function outcome.